 The inspiration for her work comes from both her own garden and also further afield, including from visits to places in Britain, Europe, the Far East and Australia.

-For Jill, the textures and colours in nature are the starting point for creating decorative and useful pieces using a traditional process that involves recycling a particular grade of newsprint.
+For Gill, the textures and colours in nature are the starting point for creating decorative and useful pieces using a traditional process that involves recycling a particular grade of newsprint.

 As well as being beautifully unique they are surprisingly diverse in size, shape, colour and texture and are often mistaken for ceramic vessels.

-To see more of Jill’s wonderful work do pop into the gallery where there are many more on display.
+To see more of Gill’s wonderful work do pop into the gallery where there are many more on display.

 Aboriginal Country.
 5th October - 2nd November, Wed - Sat, 10:30 - 16:30.